The Best Skin-Care Routine for Eczema, According to Top Dermatologists

 Mind your triggers

 If you have eczema, you are more susceptible to environmental irritants such as cigarette smoke, formaldehyde from household disinfectants, some vaccines, glues and adhesives, and isothiazolinones (an antibacterial in personal care products).
 “In normal healthy skin, such exposure may make you slightly itchy or do nothing at all, but if you have eczema, it can send you over the edge and activate a flare and itch-scratch cycle,” Dr. Fromowitz says.
 “Try to be aware of your eczema triggers such as dust, smoke, and getting overheated, by keeping track of when your skin when it is at its worse.”

 Slather on sunscreen

 Sunscreen is important for everyone including people with eczema, as long as you choose the right one, Dr. Fromowitz says.
 “If you have eczema, limit your use of chemical screens in favor of physical blockers with titanium dioxide and zinc oxide as these are gentler on skin and less irritating,” he says.
 “The fewer ingredients, the better.”

 It’s incredibly hard to keep your hands to yourself when you are in the midst of the dreaded itch-scratch cycle, Dr. Fromowitz admits.
 “You can keep a basin with ice water and a rag and place it on the itchy spot instead of scratching.”
 This works because cold and itch involve the same nerve fibers, and cold can break the neural impulse to scratch.
 Another option is Sarna Anti-Itch Lotion, which contains menthol.
 “It’s cooling and soothing,” he says.

 Choose fragrance-free detergents

 Everything from your laundry detergent and makeup to your hair spray and cleaning supplies should be fragrance-free.
 “People with eczema are very sensitive to contact dermatitis,” D. Fromowitz says.
 Avoid dyes and harsh detergents when doing laundry.
-Look for “free and clear” on the label and plant-based ingredients that are gentler on skin, he says.
+Look for “fragrance-free” and “dye-free” on the label and plant-based ingredients that are gentler on skin, he says.
 “Try liquid products, as they tend to leave fewer residues than powders.”
 And wash all new fabrics before use.
 (Here are some more helpful rules that people with sensitive skin to live by.)

 Check in with your doctor